ToyotaInfoTech/RAMN/docs/hardware/chassis.rst

 Chassis
 =======

-The CHASSIS expansion is used to simulate some functions usally found in the Chassis domain of a car:
+The CHASSIS expansion is used to simulate some functions usually found in the Chassis domain of a car:

 * Steering Wheel
 * Parking Brake

-Although not traditionally part of the Chassis domain, the lighting switch is also present on the Chassis domain.
+Although not traditionally part of the Chassis domain, the lighting switch is also present in the Chassis domain.

 .. image:: img/chassis/chassis.png
    :align: center